 Offset lithograph - The Getty Research Institute

 In the 1970s, burdened with a temporary malaise toward working with oil paint, Ed Ruscha began working with non-traditional and organic materials to create his artworks.
 He explained, "the first work that I did involving vegetable matter and organic materials came out of a frustration with materials.
 I wanted to expand my ideas about materials and the values they have."

 But beyond a simple experimentation with medium, his use of food materials in work such as 1972's Dance? also contributes to the overall meaning of the piece which is atypical of other Pop artists who merely used traditional tools to elevate everyday words or objects.
 His application of coffee, condiments, and even cheese, reflected the genuine foods that might be served in a common American diner of the time.
 This, in conjunction with the single word Dance, the popular pastime of the day, colored in the hues of imagery and fashion of the 1970s, imparts a full immersion into the very experience Ruscha wishes to convey.
 The question mark eludes to the variety of options readily available in a consumerist society.
 He has said that "all my artistic response comes from American things", and this particularly American sensibility is evident in Dance?
 The painting also reflects Ruscha's constant engagement in contemporary culture.

-Coffee, egg white, mustard, chili sauce, ketchup and cheddar cheese on canvas - Tate, London
+Coffee, egg white, mustard, chili sauce, ketchup and cheddar cheese on canvas - Collection of the Tate, United Kingdom

 Pretty Eyes Electric Bills